umr-amap/StormR/README.md

 * ALL: the above 7 basin all together

 Default value for the basin is set to SP as the developpement team is located/interested in this particular region, and this basin has been used to test this package but it is up to the user to select his basin of interest.
-For the sake of data reliability, stormR focuses only on storms and tropical cyclones that occured beyond 1980.
+For the sake of data reliability, StormR focuses only on storms and tropical cyclones that occured beyond 1980.
 A research for older storms will result in an error.
 [Click here](https://www.ncei.noaa.gov/sites/default/files/2021-07/IBTrACS_version4_Technical_Details.pdf) for a deeper insight on the documentation of this 'IBTrACS.ALL.v04r00.nc' file.

 ## Models